 - Brown pork and onion in a saucepan.
 Add garlic, dill weed, parsley.
 Remove from heat and add to a large mixing bowl.

-- Add barley, diced tomatoes, 1/3 cup of tomato/pasta sauce, salt & pepper to mixing bowl.
+- Add barley, diced tomatoes, 1/3 cup of tomato, salt & pepper to mixing bowl.
 Stir in egg.

-- Mix tomato sauce and tomato soup in a separate bowl.
-Spread a very thin layer of the tomato sauce mixture into a cooking pan.
+- Now onto the sauce: mix the other 1/3 tomato sauce and tomato soup in a separate bowl.
+Spread a very thin layer of the tomato soup and sauce mixture into a cooking pan.

-- Lay removed cabbage leaves on a flat surface and add filling to the centre of the leaf- add just enough to fill the leaf full when rolled up, but not enough to have it fall out the sides or prevent the leaf from being rolled.
+- Lay removed cabbage leaves on a flat surface and add barley and pork filling to the centre of the leaf- add just enough to fill the leaf full when rolled up, but not enough to have it fall out the sides or prevent the leaf from being rolled.

 - Fold in sides towards the centre of lead and roll the cabbage up.
 Place seam side down in the pan.